IBM/knative101-eventing/step3/README.md

 # Define a Filter

 Multiple kinds of events can be sent to the same broker.
-If you are interested in a specific type of events, you can use the Filter configuration option in the Trigger to subscribe to a specific type of event.
+If you are interested in a specific type of event, you can use the `Filter` configuration option in the Trigger to subscribe to a specific type of event.

 Here we create a second event source `CronJobs` and send events to default broker.
-Then we use Filter to subscribe to a specific type of events.
+Then we use `Filter` to subscribe to the specific type of event.

 ![](../images/knative-filtermode.png)